ibm-cloud-docs/messages-for-rabbitmq/ha-dr.md

 ### Connection limits
 {: #connection-limits}

-Is it important to prevent overwhelming your deployment with connections.
+It is important to prevent overwhelming your deployment with connections.
 If the number of connections to the database exceeds the connection limit, new connections fail and return an error.
 For more information {{site.data.keyword.messages-for-rabbitmq}}, see [Connection limits](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-ha-dr#connection-limits).

 ## Your responsibilities for HA and DR
 {: #feature-responsibilities}